National Co-production Week 2017 – Nothing about us without us

-SCIE's National Co-production Week was the first event of its kind.
-It celebrated the benefits of co-production, shared good practice and highlighted the contribution of people who use services and carers to developing better public services.
+Co-production Week will celebrate the benefits of co-production, share good practice and highlight the contribution of people who use services and carers to developing better public services.

 Co-production is about working in equal partnership with people using services, carers, families and citizens.
 Co-production offers the chance to transform social care and health provision to a model that that offers people real choice and control.